apache/pekko/docs/src/main/paradox/security/index.md

 ## Receiving Security Advisories

-The best way to receive any and all security announcements is to subscribe to the [Pekko security list](https://groups.google.com/forum/#!forum/akka-security).
+The best way to receive any and all security announcements is to subscribe to the [Apache Announce Mailing List](https://lists.apache.org/list.html?announce@apache.org).

-The mailing list is very low traffic, and receives notifications only after security reports have been managed by the core team and fixes are publicly available.
+This mailing list has a reasonable level of traffic, and receives notifications only after security reports have been managed by the core Apache teams and fixes are publicly available.

+This mailing list also has announcements of releases for Apache projects.

 ## Reporting Vulnerabilities

 We strongly encourage people to report such problems to our private security mailing list first, before disclosing them in a public forum.

-Following best practice, we strongly encourage anyone to report potential security vulnerabilities to [security@pekko.io](mailto:security@pekko.io) before disclosing them in a public forum like the mailing list or as a GitHub issue.

-Reports to this email address will be handled by our security team, who will work together with you to ensure that a fix can be provided without delay.
+Please follow the [guidelines](https://www.apache.org/security/) laid down by the Apache Security team.

+Ideally, any issues affecting Apache Pekko and Akka should be reported to Apache team first.
+We will share the report with the Lightbend Akka team.

 ## Security Related Documentation